Officers of the NAO Board of Directors

 Greensboro, NC 27401-1020

-Houck is a member of the statewide NC AHEC Nurse Council and served as Chair of the Council's Strategic Planning Committee from 2014-2016.
-As a Nurse Council member, she has supported the redevelopment and ongoing chair facilitation for leading the Triad Consortium of Clinical Education and Placement (TCCEP) in GAHEC's service region.
+Houck is a member of the statewide NC AHEC Nurse Council and served as Chair of the Council’s Strategic Planning Committee from 2014-2016.
+As a Nurse Council member, she has supported the redevelopment and ongoing chair facilitation for leading the Triad Consortium of Clinical Education and Placement (TCCEP) in GAHEC’s service region.
 The TCCEP is a member of the NC AHEC statewide CCEP Program, which received the 2016 NAO AHEC Center Award for Excellence, for creating a new model to streamline collaborative work of academic and clinical partners to address the clinical capacity and placement process issues for health science students.
-Houck serves on the regional Advisory Boards for Alamance Community College and Randolph Community College Schools of Nursing and is an active member of the NC Nurses Association.
+Houck serves on the regional Advisory Boards for Alamance, Guilford Technical and Randolph Community Colleges’ Schools of Nursing and is an active member of the NC Nurses Association.

-Through her focal interests in public health, Houck has become more involved in projects related to refugee health and health literacy initiatives under a NC AHEC Investments in the Future Grant - in association with Jeffery Walden, MD, Faculty, Cone Health Family Medicine Center ACGME residency program, and Medical Director of the Refugee Health Clinic.
-The grant project she co-authored with Walden has led to the development of a new Guilford County Coalition on Refugee Health.
+Through her focal interests in public and rural health, Houck has become more involved in projects related to refugee health and health literacy initiatives in association with Jeffery Walden, MD, Faculty, Cone Health Family Medicine Center ACGME residency program.
+Based on a NC AHEC grant project she co-authored with Walden, this initiative has led to the development of a new Guilford County Coalition on Refugee Health and received the 2018 NAO Legacy Award for the Andy Nichols Award for Social Justice.

 535 Woods Edge Drive